Brexco/Calculator-microcontroller/README.md

 # Introduction
-The Calculator-Microcontroller is a system with goals are: creats a HTTP network calculating simple mathematical problems saves calculated calculations
+The Calculator-Microcontroller is a system with goals are:

+  - creats a HTTP network\n
+  - calculating simple mathematical problems
+  - saves calculated calculations
 # config-file
 The configuration for setting up both the mDNS and the calculator can be found in the file "Arduino_IDE_ESP-mDNS_Config.ino".
 ## Requirements